 Welcome To Keeping Up With The Tours!

-These articles will serve as a resource for casual tennis fans and fanatics alike who don’t have the time to keep up with all of the news.
+These articles will serve as a resource for casual tennis fans and fanatics alike who don’t have the time to keep up with all of the tennis news around the world.
 If that’s you, this will provide a free and easy option to keep up with the sport you love.

 With that being said, let’s get right into what has happened on the ATP and WTA tours in the past couple weeks.